lkuper/CMPS290S-2018-09/course-overview.md

 By next Monday, if you haven't done so yet, you should email me with a list of three to five [readings](http://composition.al/CMPS290S-2018-09/readings.html) you'd like to present.
 I'll do my best to assign everyone the readings they want to present.

 If you have trouble coming up with three to five readings you want to present, pick from the ["further reading" section](http://composition.al/CMPS290S-2018-09/readings.html#further-reading) instead; if there's enough interest in those, then we can promote them to the regular schedule.

+### Advice on giving good talks

+You're here to do research, and as Simon Peyton Jones says, "Research is communication."
+Check out [his excellent advice](https://www.microsoft.com/en-us/research/academic-program/give-great-research-talk/) on how to give a great research talk; much of it is relevant for in-class presentations.

+Michael Ernst has [lots of good advice](https://homes.cs.washington.edu/~mernst/advice/giving-talk.html), too, including some specifically on giving in-class presentations.

+My most high-leverage tips:

+  - Do the reading well in advance, and soak in it for a while.  **Give yourself time to be confused.**
+  - Don't present everything that's in the paper.
+Figure out what the big ideas are that you want to convey.
+What did you find the most interesting and important?
+What would you tell a good friend who asked you what the paper is about?

 ## Course blog